TimothyBunker/SignalAccumulativeModel/README.md

 # SignalAccumulativeMLP

-Welcome to the SignalAccumulativeMLP project!
-This repository contains a custom neural network model leveraging signal accumulation for preprocessing, designed for learning from sequential or streaming data.
+Welcome to the Signal Accumulative Model project, This repository contains a custom neural network model leveraging signal accumulation for preprocessing, designed for learning from sequential or streaming data.
 Below is an in-depth overview, setup guide, and usage instructions.
 This file is intended to be both presentable and easy to follow—perfect for showcasing in your portfolio.

 ---